 - Know your strengths – knowing your strengths and what you excel at can help promote academic success.
 For example, if a student knows he or she is better at retaining information through reading, ask the professor for a copy of the lecture notes to take home.

 - Break it down –lengthy papers and big projects often feel overwhelming.
 Butbreaking down assignments into smaller, more manageable steps can be one of the most helpful stress reduction strategies for learning disabled students.

 - Healthy lifestyle – establishing and maintaining a healthy lifestyle, including adequate sleep, balanced diet, and exercise can help you be less vulnerable to stress.

-To learn more about stress reduction strategies for students with learning disabilities, or to find out about Transitions programs in Albany, New York, call (518)775-5384.
+To learn more about stress reduction strategies for students with learning disabilities, or to find out about Transitions programs, call (518) 775-5384.